A credit freeze and a fraud alert are tools that consumers can use to protect themselves and their credit history from possible fraud.

 - A credit freeze does not prevent you from receiving pre-screened credit offers from lenders who want to solicit your business.

-- A credit freeze does not prevent you from receiving your annual free credit reports from each of the three major CRAs.
+- A credit freeze does not block you from viewing your credit reports at the three major CRAs, but it does block a new creditor from obtaining your credit report and credit score.

 Fraud alerts may be effective at stopping someone from opening new credit accounts in your name, but they may not prevent the misuse of your existing accounts.
 You still need to monitor all bank, credit card, and insurance statements for fraudulent transactions.